On resampling schemes for particle filters with weakly informative observations: Convergence to a continuous-time limit

 for $f \in \testf( \real^{dN} )$ and $x \in \real^{dN}$, where $L$ is the generator corresponding to the $d$-dimensional diffusion \eqref{eq:sde}, $L^{(j)}f(x)$ stands for $L[ y \mapsto f(x^{\ind{1}},\cdots,x^{\ind{j-1}},y,x^{\ind{j+1}},\dots,x^{\ind{N}})](x^{\ind{j}})$ and $x^{\ind{a(1{:}N)}} = (x^{\ind{a(1)}},\cdots,x^{\ind{a(N)}}) \in \real^{dN}$ for $x \defeq (x^\ind{1},\cdots,x^{\ind{N}})\in \real^{dN}$ and $a \in [N]^N$. \item Let $\mathcal{V}\colon[0,\infty)\times \R^{dN} \to [0,\infty)$ be a bounded and continuous function.
 Then

 for all bounded and continuous $f\colon \R^{dN} \to \R$. \end{enumerate} \end{theorem}

 The proof of Theorem \ref{thm:convergence} is given in Appendix \ref{app:convergence} below.

 \begin{remark} Regarding Theorem \ref{thm:convergence}: \begin{enumerate}[(i)] \item The assumption about the boundedness and continuity of the functions $\iota^a$ above often follows automatically from the corresponding properties of the potential function $V$ (cf. Proposition \ref{pr:killing-resampling-rate}). \item Theorem \ref{thm:general-convergence} in Appendix \ref{app:convergence} is a more general variant of part (iii) of Theorem \ref{thm:convergence}. \item The result is formulated for time-homogeneous coefficient and potential functions $b$, $\sigma$ and $V$ for simpler exposition.
 In fact, by considering a time-augmented state space (i.e.~$[0,\infty)\times\real^{dN}$ instead of $\real^{dN}$), an analysis similar to the one in Appendix \ref{app:convergence} can be carried out for time-dependent coefficient and potential functions, resulting in a variant of the Theorem with a time-inhomogeneous limit process $Z$.
-We omit the details; see e.g.~\cite[Chapter 4, Section 7]{ethier-kurtz} for basic results corresponding to such generalizations. \end{enumerate} \end{remark}
+We omit the details; see e.g.~\cite[Chapter 4, Section 7]{ethier-kurtz} for basic results corresponding to such generalizations. \item In the special case where killing resampling is used, we recover as the limit the continuous-time particle system described in e.g. Section 1.5.2 of \cite{del-moral} or \cite{del-moral-jacob-lee-murray-peters}.
+See also e.g.~\cite[Example 3.1.3 and Proposition 3.4]{rousset} for a continuos-time particle model with overall resampling rate that interestingly coincides with that of the systematic and SSP resampling schemes (see Propositions \ref{prop:systematic-generator} and \ref{prop:ssp-intensity}). \end{enumerate} \end{remark}